A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Abstract Tasks and Datasets

 \subsection{Productivity or Length Generalization}

-\textbf{CREPE.} The productivity split of CREPE~\cite{ma2023crepe} evaluates if a model can perform the trained task of longer sets of expressions.
+\textbf{CREPE.} The productivity split of CREPE~\citep{ma2023crepe} evaluates if a model can perform the trained task of longer sets of expressions.
 In this task, there are variations of complexity for n-subgraphs with $n\in \{4,5,....12\}$ and variations in the type of hard negatives used in the generation of text options.
 There are three types of hard negatives used- atomic hard negatives, swap hard negatives, and negation hard negatives.

-\textbf{PCFG SET.} For the Productivity test~\cite{hupkes2020compositionality}, the data is split based on sequence lengths.
+\textbf{PCFG SET.} For the Productivity test~\citep{hupkes2020compositionality}, the data is split based on sequence lengths.
 The model is tested on sequences longer than the ones observed during training.
 For example, in a grammar context, if the model has been trained on the syntax entity-relation-entity, it will be tested on a longer, nested version of this concept, entity-relation-(entity-relation-entity).

 \textbf{CFQ.} This is a dataset of Compositional Freebase Questions (CFQ).
-It is a natural language question-answering task ~\cite{keysers2020measuring}, focusing on semantic parsing, with a SPARQL query against the Freebase knowledge base.
-There are questions generated at varying levels of complexity.
-There are various splits available based on input length, output length, input pattern, or output pattern.
+It is a natural language question-answering task ~\citep{keysers2020measuring}, focusing on semantic parsing, with a SPARQL query against the Freebase knowledge base.
+Questions are generated at varying levels of complexity.
+Various splits are available based on input length, output length, input pattern, or output pattern.
 All these splits aim to maximize compound divergence while minimizing atom divergence.
-This task seems to test both systematicity and productivity to some extent, though not explicitly, and cannot determine specific areas where a model's compositional behavior may be lacking.
+This task appears to test both systematicity and productivity to some extent, although not explicitly.
+However, it cannot identify specific areas where a model's compositional behavior may be deficient.

-\textbf{COGS.} From previous explanation, one of the splits of this dataset, Category 3 [Deeper Recursion]~\cite{kim2020cogs} is a test for length generalization by increasing the length of the input sequence recursively during testing.
+\textbf{COGS.} \pk{While some splits of this dataset are explained in Section \ref{systematicity}, it also contains a split for length generalization.
+Category 3 (i.e. Deeper Recursion),} one of the splits of this dataset, ~\citep{kim2020cogs} is a test for length generalization by increasing the length of the input sequence recursively during testing.
 Input sequences are generated using nesting of phrases that are longer than those seen during training.